Can early retirement be too late? Everyone in the FIRE community seems worried about the exact opposite: “Am I retiring too early?”.

 Changing is difficult.
-You know what you are leaving behind, but you don’t know what you’ll find in front of you.
-It’s only natural for people to search for answers before making the jump.
-And if they can’t find all the answers, then it’s probably too early to retire.
+We know what we are leaving behind, but we don’t know what we’ll find in front of us.
+It’s only natural to search for answers before making the jump.
+And, if we can’t find all the answers, then it’s probably too early to retire.

 One more year

-As usual, every question will spur more questions, and more time will be needed to answer them.
+The problem is, every question spurs more questions, and more time will be needed to answer them.
 It can become a never ending process.
-This is how, despite their best intentions, many people end up postponing retirement.
+Despite their best intentions, this is how many people end up postponing retirement.
 There is even a name for it: the “One More Year” syndrome.

-An extra year can be used to save some more money, prepare better, answer a few more questions.
-And as the unknown scares people more than the known, they are happy to endure another year of work, which is a devil they know, and don’t think too much of the happiness they renounce to, which is just postponed to next year.
+There are plenty of good reasons for an extra year: save some more money, prepare better, answer a few more questions.
+And as the unknown scares us more than the known, we are happy to endure another year of work, which is a devil we know, and don’t think too much of the happiness we renounce to, which is just postponed to next year.
 Not a big deal.
 Or is it?

 What’s wrong with delaying retirement?

 I recently had a chat with a friend.
 She’s in her 50s with grown up kids.
 I was telling her about our desire to retire early to spend more time with our kids and I was surprised when she told me she had done exactly that, several years earlier.

 “That was a mistake”, she added.

 She explained: “I started working when I was 14.
 I got married in my 20s.
 We had 3 kids soon after, but I didn’t manage to spend too much time with them.
 I was working all the time.”